CLI Reference#

 minimal--registry-style <style>Registry implementation style:

-compact- Use helper functions (5-10 lines, recommended)explicit- Full registry implementation (verbose, for learning)
+extend- Use helper functions (5-10 lines, recommended)standalone- Full registry implementation (verbose, for learning)

 Default: